jcraley/epviz/README.md

 EPViz is a tool to aid researchers in developing, validating, and reporting their predictive modeling outputs.
 A lightweight and standalone software package developed in Python, EPViz allows researchers to load a PyTorch deep learning model, apply it to the EEG, and overlay the output channel-wise or subject-level temporal predictions on top of the original time series.

+_Note: this package should be run with Python 3.7.
+Some newer versions of Python may be incompatible._

 Installation:
 -----
 ```